ARtIStE-Research-Group/backward-Euler-Lyapunov-solver/README.md

 If you use this software in research or professional work, please cite the corresponding software release.

-A permanent DOI will be assigned through Zenodo.

 Suggested citation format:

 > Marano, G. C., Datta, G., Sardone, L. (2026). *Backward-Euler Matrix